-- Loan repayments, such as student loans and credit cards
+- Minimum loan repayments, such as student loans and credit cards

 Divide the annual bill by 12 for necessary expenses paid annually, such as property tax and income tax.
-It will show you the cost per month.
+That will give you the cost per month.

 List your discretionary expenses like restaurants, entertainment, vacations, electronics, and gifts.
-Review the past year of your credit and debit card statements to calculate your discretionary spending.
-Add it up and divide by 12 to find a monthly average.
-You can also buy software or sign up for an online service to keep tabs on your spending.
+You can review the past year of your credit and debit card statements to calculate your discretionary spending.
+Add everything up and divide by 12 to find a monthly average.

 Add up all of the monthly amounts and compare your total expenses to your income.
 If you spend more than you earn, you’ll need to make some changes.
-If you earn more than you spend, congratulations – you’re off to a great start.
-Now it’s time to budget your savings.
+If you earn more than you spend, you’re off to a great start.

 Fixed costs are harder to cut, but you can save hundreds by doing so.
 Ask for a re-assessment of your home value if you think property taxes might be too high.
 Shop around for lower rates for your different insurance policies.
 Stock up on non-perishable items when they're on sale at the grocery store, and choose perishables according to what's being offered at a special discount that week.

 Once your income is higher than your expenses, decide which goals are most important to you.
 Your savings priorities should fall into three categories: